pouchdb/pouchdb-server/README.md

 ## License

-The MIT License.
+Apache License Version 2.0.
 See [the LICENSE file](https://github.com/pouchdb/pouchdb-server/blob/master/LICENSE) for more information.